- Air compressor

 You never know what kind of spill or leak will happen under the sink, so it’s best to seal the wood.
 Once you’ve finished the project, remove the trays and glides, sand them with 150-grit sandpaper and brush on two coats of polyurethane.
 Let the trays dry thoroughly, then look through all that stuff you had stored under the sink.
 Toss out old stuff and combine duplicate products—and enjoy your reclaimed and now easily accessible space.

-After I built this same project at home, friends dropped by, saw it and were inspired to organize their sink cabinet.
-Because they have small children, I advised them to add childproof latches to secure the strong household cleaners they'll be storing.
+After I built this same under sink storage project at home, friends dropped by, saw it and were inspired to organize their under sink storage cabinet.
+Because they have small children, I advised them to add childproof latches to secure the strong household cleaners they’ll be storing.
+Next, make these DIY dividers for your kitchen cabinets.